-A lot of customers express dissatisfaction when they are being put on hold as agents transfer the call to their seniors because of lack of authorization to take action on few issues.
+A lot of customers express dissatisfaction when they are being put on hold as agents transfer the call to their seniors because of a lack of authorization to take action on a few issues.
 This aspect reduces the CSAT (customer satisfaction score) drastically.
-No one wants to be put on hold and if customers are calling a service agent, they should have an impression that any one of the support professionals is capable enough to provide the solution.
+No one wants to be put on hold and if customers are calling a service agent, they should have the impression that any one of the support professionals is capable enough to provide the solution.
 Also, empowered agents are able to render prompt solutions to the customers, raising the service level remarkably.
-When agents are given authority to take actions, they also feel valued, curtailing the employee turnover rate to an extent.
+When agents are given authority to take action, they also feel valued, curtailing the employee turnover rate to an extent.

 2. Sterling training

 When training agents, what call center skills are you focusing on?
 A dull and repetitive training procedure is no good for the agents’ productivity.
-Call center owners should ensure that their agents are provided by versatile training schedule, in which the latter is made to learn about the communication skills along with how to adapt to different situations without the requirement of a fixed script.
+Call center owners should ensure that their agents are provided with a versatile training schedule, in which the latter is made to learn about the communication skills along with how to adapt to different situations without the requirement of a fixed script.
 The more varied training will be, the more learned and engaging customers will become, raising the entire service experience to an apex level.

-In addition, to make agents aware of the ambiguities and to provide them with a real-time experience of the customer interaction, coaching schedule of managing calls should be included in the training.
-Experience is the benefit that agents can leverage on while having on-job call handling.
+In addition, to make agents aware of the ambiguities and to provide them with real-time experience of the customer interaction, the coaching schedule of managing calls should be included in the training.
+Experience is the benefit that agents can leverage while having on-job call handling.
 And I don’t mean a role-play call, no. I meant real call handling should be offered in a controlled manner to the trainees.

 3. Engage with your agents

 The reason why most of the customers experience a lousy service level is that the agents are not content with their companies.
 Being a call center owner, it is your responsibility to make sure that the agents are interacted with on a regular basis.
 Conducting a monthly meeting to know the pain of agents would give you a good start.
-In addition, whenever a customer provides feedback about a positive experience, make sure to circulate it throughout the workplace so that the agents are encouraged to offer best efforts.
+In addition, whenever a customer provides feedback about a positive experience, make sure to circulate it throughout the workplace so that the agents are encouraged to offer their best efforts.

 4. Direct your senior employees

 I have personally known a lot of call center agents and one thing that almost everyone tells me is that no one regularly monitors what they are doing.
-This means an agent who is taking approximately 100-200 calls each day know that no one is going to hear the conversation with the customers.
-Obviously, the assessment of metrics are done in call centers but what about how agents are interacting?
+This means an agent who is taking approximately 100-200 calls each day knows that no one is going to hear the conversation with the customers.
+Obviously, the assessment of metrics is done in call centers but what about how agents are interacting?
 Prominent call centers make sure that their higher management professionals take at least a few hours weekly to check the quality of conversation their agents are having with the customers.